Is sitting disease actually a thing?

 - Stand while talking on the phone.
 If possible, instead of staying seated, pace around during that call.
 You’ll get the blood flowing and burn a few extra calories.
 All the little things add up.

 - Multitask while watching TV or playing games on your phone.
 Instead of plopping on the couch, brush the dust off your cardio equipment and get to walking or pedaling.

 Moving even a little each day can make a huge difference.
 For one, you’ll be burning more calories.
 This could lead to weight loss and an increase of energy.
 Physical activity also helps maintain muscle tone and your ability to move freely.
 This is especially important the older you get.
 And of course I have to mention that scheduling regular massages will also go a long way for your well-being.
 It’ll get your blood moving, release nervous energy, and relax those muscles, especially in your neck, back, and shoulders, which tend to get over-tightened after periods of prolonged sitting.

-If you’re in the Hermosa Beach area, come by to see me!
+If you’re in the Hermosa Beach or South Bay area, come by to see me!
 I look forward to helping you!